Lavanyasakthivel21/Login-form/README.md

        HTML consists of a series of elements
        HTML elements tell the browser how to display the content

+<h1>Css</h1> <br>
-Css - CSS stands for Cascading Style Sheets
+CSS stands for Cascading Style Sheets<br>
-      CSS describes how HTML elements are to be displayed on screen, paper, or in other media CSS saves a lot of work.
-It can control the layout of multiple web pages all at once External stylesheets are stored in CSS files
+CSS describes how HTML elements are to be displayed on screen, paper, or in other media<br>
+CSS saves a lot of work.
+It can control the layout of multiple web pages all at once<br>
+External stylesheets are stored in CSS files<br>

+Bootstrap <br>
-Bootstrap - Bootstrap is a free front-end framework for faster and easier web development<br>
+Bootstrap is a free front-end framework for faster and easier web development<br>
-            Bootstrap includes HTML and CSS based design templates for typography, forms, buttons, tables, navigation, modals, image carousels and many other, as well as optional JavaScript plugins.
+Bootstrap includes HTML and CSS based design templates for typography, forms, buttons, tables, navigation, modals, image carousels and many other, as well as optional JavaScript plugins.<br>
-            Bootstrap also gives you the ability to easily create responsive designs
+Bootstrap also gives you the ability to easily create responsive designs<br>